 If you become disabled while in active service as a member of the General Assembly, you may receive a disability benefit if you:

 The disability benefit will continue as long as the disability exists.
-The disability benefit is computed as though you were eligible for a retirement benefit at age 65.
+The disability benefit is computed as though you were eligible for a retirement benefit at age sixty-five (65).

-Your surviving spouse is entitled to 50 percent of (1) the amount you were receiving at the time of death, or (2) the amount of retirement benefit you would have been entitled to receive at age 55 or your date of death, whichever is later.
+Your surviving spouse is entitled to fifty percent (50%) of (1) the amount you were receiving at the time of death, or (2) the amount of retirement benefit you would have been entitled to receive at age fifty-five (55) or your date of death, whichever is later.
 If your spouse would have qualified for a benefit, but your spouse does not survive you, upon your death your dependent child is entitled to the same benefit your spouse would have received.

 All of the monthly benefit payable from the Defined Benefit plan is taxable income.
 The Plan will report the taxable income associated with your benefits to you each year on a Form 1099-R.